centron-sg1/HAEC2Control/README.md

 ## Example Home Assistant Sensor

 The following REST sensor displays the current state of an EC2 instance in a user-friendly format, Add to your configuration.yaml.
-Remember to change/add you own region and instance ID..
+Remember to change/add your own region and instance IDs..

 ```yaml
 sensor: